vibh1608/DS_Assignment3/README.md

 [(1, 1), (2, 1), (3, 1), (1, 2), (2, 2), (3, 2), (1, 3), (2, 3), (3, 3)]

 3. Implement a function longestWord() that takes a list of words and returns the longest one.

+I have done all the problems of the exercose and screenshots of the output have been attached .